kevincobos/LabView/README.md

 | 100     | 01100100 |

-The program running is shown below as a gif animation and it is divided into two parts:
+The program running is shown below as a GIF animation and it is divided into two parts:
 - The front panel on the top, showing the user interface being used.
 - The block diagram on the bottom, showing the code being executed.

-Note: Image is a gif and may take a few seconds to load.
+Note: The image is a GIF and may take a few seconds to load, depending on your bandwidth.

 ![Decimal to Binary](/main/img/decimaltobinary.gif)
  ## Temperature Converter
 This program converts a temperature from Fahrenheit to Celsius and vice versa.
 The user enters a temperature and selects the unit of measurement.
 The program then converts the temperature to the other unit of measurement.
 To keep the code clean, I used two subVIs to do the math that convert the temperatures.

-The program running is shown below as a gif animation and it is divided into two parts:
+The program running is shown below as a GIF animation and it is divided into two parts:
 - The front panel on the top, showing the user interface being used.
 - The block diagram on the bottom, showing the code being executed.

-Note: Image is a gif and may take a few seconds to load.
+Note: The image is a GIF and may take a few seconds to load, depending on your bandwidth.

 ![Temperature Converter](/main/img/temperatureconversion.gif)